yapja/ROMSP/README.md

 1. Download the latest release [here](https://github.com/yapja/ROMSP/releases/)
 1. Unzip the file using [7-Zip](https://www.7-zip.org/)
 3. Open **credentials.json** on any text-editor and enter your username and password

-  *Note: For multiple accounts, just Google how JSON works*
 4. Run **Ragnarok Daily Login.exe** and wait for the program to finish

+# Important Notes

-  *Note: You must use the correct username and password.
+1. You must use the correct username and password.
 Otherwise, the program would result to an error
+2. For multiple accounts, just Google how JSON works